 (Data source: Ministry of Labour, Social Affairs and Family of the Slovak Republic, June 24,2022)

 Interactive map with the option of choosing a municipality to find out the state of the municipality's economy in recent years.
 The size of the dot on the map grows with the increasing average debt per capita in the respective municipality.
 After selecting a municipality, data about economy of the municipality for the last available period will be displayed in the following structure:

 Data according to COFOG classification represent the distribution of goverment expenditures according to the function for which they are intended.
 This classification is mainly intended for the needs of international comparison of data and divides expenditures into 10 basic groups: general public services; defence; public order and safety; economic affairs; environmental protection; housing and community amenities; health; recreation, culture and religion; education; welfare.

-Interactive map of the use of European funds for the program period 2014-2020 (status as of August 10, 2022 without the RDP (Rural Development Program) and as of July 31, 2022 with the RDP).
+Interactive map of the use of European funds for the program period 2014-2020 (status as of March 31, 2023).
+Irregularities represent funds that the municipality must return as a result of non-compliance with the rules applicable to the payment of EU funds.
 The size of the dot on the map corresponds with the amount of spent funds without RDP per capita in the respective municipality.
 Sliders for indicators allow filtering of municipalities with a selected level of contracted (approved), provided or spent funds per capita.